The Hubble tension from the standpoint of quantum cosmology: Abstract

 \section{Abstract}

 The Hubble tension is analyzed in the framework of quantum cosmological approach.
 It is found that there arises a new summand in the expression for the total energy density stipulated by the quantum Bohm potential.
-This additional energy density modifies the expansion history of the early universe and decays with scale factor $a$ as $a^{-6}$, faster than radiation, in late universe.
+This additional energy density acts similarly to a stiff matter component, modifying the expansion history of the early universe and decaying with scale factor $a$ as $a^{-6}$, faster than radiation, in late universe.
 Taking account of this matter-energy component of quantum nature can, in principle, eliminate a discrepancy between the direct late time model-independent measurements of the Hubble constant and its indirect model dependent estimates.
-The model been considered allows one to extend the standard cosmology to quantum sector.
+The considered model allows one to extend the standard cosmology to quantum sector.

 PACS numbers: 98.80.Qc, 98.80.Es, 95.35.+d, 95.36.+x